 PCB layers are arranged in orders.
 The process of organizing these layers can be as follows:

 • Choosing the initial number of layers.
 Here you will select the PCB layers that will suit the need you want to achieve.
 If it is for home prototyping, then one or two layers can be quite useful.
-Four layers PCB's are simple or rather cheap boards.
+Four layers of PCBs are simple or rather cheap boards.

-Six-layer PCB's are cheap and abundant.
-Eight-layer PCB's are quite cost effective while the 12 layers PCB's are ideal for heavy industry boards or just boards that have many tracks.
+Six-layer PCBs are cheap and abundant.
+Eight-layer PCBs are quite cost-effective, while the 12 layers PCBs are ideal for heavy industry boards or just boards with many tracks.

 • Starting the layout

-• Here you will begin with the top and bottom signal layers.
-Depending on the design that you are using, the two top and bottom signals would be just enough unless you have too many connections that would require inner signal layers also.
+• Here, you will begin with the top and bottom signal layers.
+Depending on the design that you are using, the two top and bottom signals would be just enough unless you have too many connections requiring inner signal layers.

 There are some options that you can use to order your PCB layers.
 The following are some of the most common ones: